Quartz is engineered to be durable and stain-resistant, but discoloration can still occur under certain conditions.

 Simple safeguards extend the lifespan of your quartz.

-• Place trivets under hot pans, slow cookers, air fryers, and griddles.
+- Place trivets under hot pans, slow cookers, air fryers, and griddles.

-• Avoid resting curling irons or hair tools directly on bathroom quartz.
+- Avoid resting curling irons or hair tools directly on bathroom quartz.

-• Keep heat-generating appliances slightly elevated to prevent thermal buildup.
+- Keep heat-generating appliances slightly elevated to prevent thermal buildup.

 Minimize UV Exposure

-• Install UV-reducing window film near sunlit countertops.
+- Install UV-reducing window film near sunlit countertops.

-• Use blinds or curtains during peak sunlight hours.
+- Use blinds or curtains during peak sunlight hours.

-• Rearrange decor periodically to prevent uneven discoloration.
+- Rearrange decor periodically to prevent uneven discoloration.

 Routine Check-Ins

-• Look for early signs like haze, dullness, or mineral rings.
+- Look for early signs like haze, dullness, or mineral rings.

-• Address residue or buildup promptly to prevent deeper issues.
+- Address residue or buildup promptly to prevent deeper issues.

-• RSV quartz owners are welcome to reach out for tailored maintenance guidance.
+- RSV quartz owners are welcome to reach out for tailored maintenance guidance.

-1. Why is my quartz turning yellow?
+1. Why is my quartz vanity top turning yellow?

-2. Can stained quartz be restored?
+2. Can discolored or stained quartz be successfully restored?

-3. Does quartz need sealing?
+3. Does an engineered quartz surface require periodic sealing?

-4. Why does my quartz look cloudy?
+4. Why does my countertop surface look cloudy or hazy?